-The MEMPC will describe amendments made to the MEMP in the Amendment History section if lessons learnt from exercises have noted improvement opportunities for the plan.
+The MEMPC will describe the exercise, its outcomes and amendments made to the MEMP in the Amendment History section (MEMP Exercises and Outcomes) if lessons learnt from exercises have noted improvement opportunities for the plan.

-Planned exercises will be shared with the Regional Emergency Management Planning committee (REMPC) and Gippsland MEMEG members, along with any outcomes and learnings that are relevant to other agencies and municipalities.
+Planned exercises will be shared with the Regional Emergency Management Planning Committee (REMPC) and Gippsland Municipal Emergency Management Enhancement Group (MEMEG) members, along with any outcomes and learnings that are relevant to other agencies and municipalities.

-1.7 Planning Context
+1.5 Planning Context